','

 Usyk of course would follow that up with another brilliant victory in the rematch with Joshua in August 2022 in Jeddah.
 AJ put up a much better showing and appeared to have Usyk in serious trouble in Round 9, but the champion showed incredible fighting heart again to turn the fight around and finish strong.

-After negotiations for Usyk to fail Fury for all the marbles stalled, the brilliant Ukrainian will instead lock horns with another Briton in the shape of powerful Londoner Daniel Dubois in Wroclaw, Poland on Saturday August 26 (TNT Sports).
-The IBF strap will be on the line.
+After negotiations for Usyk to fail Fury for all the marbles stalled, the brilliant Ukrainian instead locked horns with another Briton in the shape of powerful Londoner Daniel Dubois in Wroclaw, Poland in August 2023.
+After coming through an early scare, Usyk duly prevailed by TKO in Round 9 to retain his title.

 WBA world heavyweight champion: Oleksandr Usyk